BACK TO INDEX

 Strongly monotone systems of ordinary differential equations which have a certain translation-invariance property are shown to have the property that all projected solutions converge to a unique equilibrium.
 This result may be seen as a dual of a well-known theorem of Mierczynski for systems that satisfy a conservation law.
 As an application, it is shown that enzymatic futile cycles have a global convergence property.

 5. M. Arcak and E.D.
 Sontag.
 A passivity-based stability criterion for a class of interconnected systems and applications to biochemical reaction networks.
 Mathematical Biosciences and Engineering, 5:1-19, 2008.
 Note: Also, preprint: arxiv0705.3188v1 [q-bio], May 2007.
-[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 Abstract: